640px-La_nouvelle_Jérusalem.jpg

 Graduate Bulletin: “A study of contemporary theological reflection on the ultimate destiny of humanity and of the world.
 The major symbols of Christianity are reexamined in the light of critical biblical and historical studies.
 Credit: 3 semester hours.”

 This course provides the graduate student with a theological mastery of Eschatology in relation to other major theological loci of Christian Systematic Theology.
-While the students will deepen their understanding of the foundational biblical and historical eschatologies, they will also come to understand several current and significant eschatologies that have emerged within the last decades of the twentieth century.
+While the students will deepen their understanding of the foundational biblical and historical eschatologies, they will also come to understand several current and significant eschatologies that have emerged within the recent decades of the twentieth and twenty-first centuries.
 The student will also be engaged in Comparative Eschatology throughout the semester as we examine major Catholic, Orthodox, and Protestant Eschatologies and place them in constructive, ecumenical, theological dialogue.
 In relation to the various eschatologies we will be learning, we will also be interested in developing a theology of hope in relation to Trinitarian Theology and the Paschal Mystery.

 By the conclusion of the course, the student should be able: